Legal secretary: Brittany Pooles

 With over 12 years’ experience in private client services, Ainsleigh has worked with a range of firms and some of the most highly regarded specialists in the area.
 She has an in-depth understanding of the many issues encompassing estate law, and takes a holistic approach to provide pragmatic advice ― achieving the best possible outcome for her clients.

 In July 2014, Ainsleigh joined the firm as a paralegal and was admitted to practice in June 2016.
-Ainsleigh was promoted to Associate in January 2019.
+Ainsleigh was promoted to Associate in January 2019, and to Senior Associate in July 2021.

 Recognised by her peers for her knowledge and expertise, Ainsleigh was listed in the Doyle’s Wills & Estates Guide 2018, Australian Wills, Estates & Succession Planning Rising Stars.